 Once you try acrylic pouring, you'll probably have so much fun that you'll be tempted to mix more colors and start new paintings.
 However, it might be better to work on only a few at a time while you're still getting familiar with this technique.

 Why?
 Even with a plan, you won't quite know how your paintings will turn out until they're dry.
 This is especially true when using a new brand of paints, medium, or other supplies you haven't tried before.

 When a painting is completely dry (which could take a day or more), you'll be able to see what you like about it, what you don't, and decide if there's anything to improve on in your next round.
 This way, you’ll save paint, canvases and have fewer works that don't turn out as well as you hoped.

 10. Improve Your Acrylic Pouring Skills

 There are many ways to improve your skills.
 Here are a few ideas:

 Acrylic Pour Painting Classes

 Learn Pouring Techniques Online

 For a step-by-step tutorial of how to create an acrylic pour painting from start to finish, see: How to Do a Pour Painting: A Tutorial for Beginners.

 Learn About Paints and Painting

 One of the best things about acrylic pouring is that you don’t need an art background to learn this technique.
-That said, the more knowledgeable you are about paints, mediums and mixing colors, the more confident you’ll be to try more advanced pouring techniques.
+That said, the more knowledgeable you are about paints, mediums, and mixing colors, the more confident you’ll be to try advanced pouring techniques.

 It's also beneficial to learn about other aspects of art, such as composition, sketching, and traditional acrylic painting.
 You may find these skills will make pour painting come easier to you.

 Thank you for reading this article.
 I hope you've found these tips helpful.